 Visiting our Worship Services

 Yes.
 Admission and our guided tours are free.
 No tickets are required.
-But do contact us for availability of the main worship hall, the Nave, before visiting.
+But you need to book in advance.
 As the Cathedral has Saturday and Sunday Services, and some Weekday Services, pre-booking ensures that the Nave is available for a visit.
 There are no tours on Sundays.
 Saturday tours are strictly by appointment and because of the many events that take place on Saturdays, a time slot is not always available.

-Visitors can meet our Guides / Docents at the Welcome Centre / Café.
+Visitors can meet our Guides / Docents at the Cathedral Welcome Centre / Café.

 How long should we plan to spend at St Andrew’s Cathedral and when is the best time to visit?

-The average visit length is just over 30 minutes.
-The Cathedral usually opens for sightseeing at 9.00 am and closes for sightseeing at 4.30 pm (last admission 4 pm).
+The average visit length is just over 30 minutes, but you are welcome to stay on, or enjoy refreshments at our Café.
+The Cathedral usually opens for tours at 9.00 am and closes at 4.30 pm (last admission 4 pm).

 General visit information: